Sanskrit Pearl of the day:

 Commentary:

-God made humans after making all other creatures.
-He made each creature in a certain way so they will behave like they are supposed to.
-He made humans, to act like humans!
-Does a lion abandon its traits as a lion and behave like a rabbit?
-Does a flower forget to give fragrance and start pricking passersby like a thorn?
-They are that way because they are naturally born to be that way!
 God gave humans a huge advantage over all life forms.
-He gave them the faculties of thought, wisdom and speech.
+He gave them the faculties of thought, wisdom, and speech.
 He did not bestow these precious gifts on us for nothing.
-There were a set of expectations that accompanied these faculties!
-The power of thought should be put to constructive use for the benefit of others and betterment of oneself.
+There was a set of expectations that accompanied these faculties.
+The power of thought should be put to constructive use for the benefit of others and the betterment of oneself.
 Wisdom should be used to make wise choices and decisions that maintain peace and make the world a better place to live in.
-Speech should be used to make someone happy and cheerful rather than demeaning and insulting them.
+Speech should be used to make someone happy and cheerful rather than to demean and insult them.
 As humans, we need to follow 'dharma' (righteousness).
 This is what sets us apart from the rest of the creatures.

 Sometimes, humans use these faculties for deeds that make them stoop lower than we can imagine.
-This is unacceptable!
+That is unacceptable!
 Falling off the wagon of discipline, too, is a part of human tendency.
-Then, it becomes our prime duty to examine and self reflect on a daily basis, - "was I a good human being today or did I stoop down and behave like an animal?"
+Then, it becomes our prime duty to examine and self-reflect, daily—"Was I a good human being today or did I stoop down and behave like an animal?!"
 This constant self-inquiry helps one to see his follies and shortcomings on a daily basis.
 And the recognition of one's wrongdoings is the first step towards correcting it!
+Knowing oneself is the beginning of all wisdom.

 pada vigrahaH: